Comprised of veterans of the stoner/doom metal genre, Wolftooth’s debut is one of the best releases in recent memory. Check out our interview below:

 Wolftooth: Wolftooth throws all influences from all four band members into what music we write.
 Sometimes it clashes, and sometimes it just gels and feels good.
-The melodic approach to vocals is not only easier on the ears, but easier on the old vocal chords as well.
+The melodic approach to vocals is not only easier on the ears, but easier on the old vocal cords as well.
 We aren’t trying to fit in anywhere or sound a certain way.
 Our chemistry shines in our music.

 Wolftooth: The Stoner/Doom metal community has welcomed Wolftooth with open arms.
-Every band we have jammed with so far has been top notch professional and just all around good people.
+Every band we have jammed with so far has been top-notch professional and just all-around good people.
 Online we all promote each other, have civil discussions, and together we all help GROW THE SCENE.
 Whenever a band is coming through a city on tour or whatever, there is a show to jump on with someone, a place to crash, and just good vibes all around.

 AltWire [Luke Morrison]: If someone was interested in learning more about the genre, which artists would you recommend?

 Wolftooth: There are so many…… Void King, Monte Luna, Mothership, Forming the Void are just some of our favorites.
 There are literally hundreds of great bands in this genre.

 AltWire [Luke Morrison]: What’s your touring schedule looking like at the moment?